FRENCH SOUNDS FOR BEGINNERS

 They dive straight into grammar or vocabulary — but without a clear understanding of how French actually sounds, everything feels confusing and frustrating.

-If you’ve just come across my little corner of the internet — enchantée, I’m Mathilde, a native French teacher and host of the French Made Easy podcast (with over 6 million downloads).
+If you’ve just come across my little corner of the internet — enchantée! 👋 I’m Mathilde, a native French teacher and host of the French Made Easy podcast (with over 6 million downloads).
 I help beginners speak French more clearly and confidently, step by step.

 In this guide, I’ll show you:

-Why pronunciation often feels tricky at the start
+Why pronunciation often feels tricky at first

 What the main French sounds are